Triangular Fibrocartilage Complex (TFCC) Tears

 What is a TFCC tear?

-A TFCC tear is an injury to the triangular fibrocartilage complex, soft tissues in the wrist that cushion and support the carpal bones and help stabilize the forearm.
+A TFCC tear is an injury to the triangular fibrocartilage complex, soft tissues in the pinky side of the wrist that cushion and support the carpal bones and help stabilize the forearm.
 Injuries range from mild to severe, but all can disable the wrist.

 What causes a TFCC tear?

 There are two types of TFCC tears: traumatic and degenerative.
-Traumatic tears typically result from falling on an outstretched hand, excessive arm rotation or a blow to the wrist.
-Athletes are at risk, especially those who use a racquet, bat or club or put pressure on the wrists.
+Traumatic tears typically result from falling on an outstretched hand, excessive forearm rotation, or a blow to the wrist.
+Athletes are at risk, especially those who use a racquet, stick or bat, or put pressure on the wrists.

 Degenerative tears occur over time and with age as the cartilage wears down.
 Repetitive pronation and gripping can accelerate this condition.
 Tears can occur with minimal force or trauma.